Basics of Human Body & different Organ Systems

 Integumentary System:

-The integumentary system is the largest organ system of the human body and its primary function is to protect the body by acting as a physical barrier and the first line of defence against various physical and environmental factors
+The integumentary system is the largest of the human body and its primary function is to protect the body by acting as a physical barrier and the first line of defence against various physical and environmental factors

 Skin is the largest organ of the body and forms the outer covering of the body.
 Healthy skin is an index of a healthy body.